 UEENEED101A Use computer applications relevant to a workplace

 UEENEEF102A Install and maintain cabling for multiple access to telecommunication services

-This qualification is funded by the Queensland Governments User Choice program for eligible students.
+This qualification is funded by the Department of Employment, Small Business and Training under the User Choice program for eligible students.

 Eligible students will be charged a student contribution fees of $1.60 per nominal hour.
 The fees are reviewed on an annual basis by the Queensland Government.